areiterer/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 34: February 13, 2017
+**Today's Progress**:
+* Did some refactoring and bugfixing on the mail-verification of react-feathers-boilerplate.
+There is still much to do on the client side regarding the general flow of the verification process / resending of the verification mail / etc.

 ### Day 33: February 7, 2017
 **Today's Progress**:
 * Worked on the react-feathers-boilerplate: Started to change the Login route to support email verification and other possible actions like "Password reset", "Resend Mail Verification", "Change email address", etc.